PacoMax/Non_coding/README.md

 # Non_coding DNA

-Quantify the non-coding DNA part from a genbank annotation file.
+Quantify the non-coding DNA part from a GenBank annotation file.

 The program gets a count table with variables related to coding and noncoding DNA from gfbb files from a directory.